Everything you need to know to plan for a campervan road trip

 Finding ways to shower

-Staying fresh and clean on the road often means being resourceful and organized.
+Staying fresh and clean on the road often means being resourceful and organised.

 You will be able to enjoy regular showers in most campsites, motels and hostels.
 Keep in mind these areas are usually shared and not always as clean as you’re used to—wear plastic sandals to avoid fungal infections.